openx/mobile-android-sdk-doc/android-sdk-info/android-sdk-video-ad-view-integration.md

     Allowed XML attributes are:

-    -   `adUnitID` = Denotes the adunit.
+    -   `adUnitId` = Denotes the adunit.
 You will create this in the OpenX UI.
     -   `domain` = Denotes the delivery domain on which an adUnitID was created (for example: `PUBLISHER-d.openx.net`).
+    -   `adUnitGroupId` = Denotes the adUnitGroupId.
-    -   `adUnitGroupID` = Denotes the adUnitGroupID.
+    -   `autoDisplayOnLoad` = Denotes whether the ad will be displayed immediately after it's ready.

     Example: